divamgupta/stable-diffusion-tensorflow/README.md

 There are 2 ways to run the code.

-1. Using the Python interface
+1. Using the Python interface.
 If you installed the package, you can use it as follows:

 ```python
 from stable_diffusion_tf.stable_diffusion import Text2Image